openpreserve/matchbox/README.md

 * train

 The train tool is a specialized tool to create visual vocabularies based on visual bag-of-words.
-A visual bag-of-words is a pendant to the bag-of-words in classical information retrieval, where each text document is represented as a histogram of its distinctive word occurnces.
+A visual bag-of-words is a pendant to the bag-of-words in classical information retrieval, where each text document is represented as a histogram of its distinctive word occurences.
 This approach  has  been  adopted  in image processing based on features from interest point detectors - especially SIFT features.

 The train tool takes a list of SIFT descriptors and applies a clustering algorithm onto it.
 The calculated centroids represent the visual vocabulary that will be used in further processing of certain workflows.